nhrdl/notesMD/README.md

 It was much easier to start a new project that manages the notes the way I want.
 It gave me opportunity to learn python, understand webkit GTK API.

-This tool starts a webserver on port 8080 and points webkit view to it.

 Basic usage is simple.
 You just start main.py.
 It will create the required database for you in your home directory/.config/notesMD if it does not exist.
 You can add/edit notes on the screen.
 Notes can be categorized in baskets.
 You can add as many baskes as you want.

 Notes syntax is a [markdown][2].
 This will allow you nicely format your notes.
 The tools comes with a editor that shows you a preview of how your notes are going to look.